 For each translation, we create a print-friendly PDF file with a strict template (follow the links for an example of the original PDF and the translated version).
 The template has a strict format because it is important to keep the texts short, as kids are more likely to read a shorter document than a long one.
 In both the original files and the translations, the image and main text should not take up more than a page, which means the translated text should be about 250–300 words long.
 Even if you can’t quite stay within 300 words in your translation, please try to keep the same number of paragraphs as in the original Planet Press.

-Translating Planet Press documents is a lot of work, and we are very grateful for the effort and time our voluntary translators put in to this project.
-To acknowledge their work, we ask all our translators to add a credit sentence, in the translated language, in the acknowledgments paragraph of their translated text.
-The sentence should be along the lines of: “Translated by Jane Doe.” or “Translated into French by Jane Doe (teacher at Paris Secondary School, France).”
+Translating Planet Press documents is a lot of work, and we are very grateful for the effort and time our voluntary translators put into this project.
+To acknowledge their work, we ask all our translators to add a credit sentence, in the translated language, in the acknowledgements paragraph of their translated text.
+The sentence should be along the lines of: “Translated into French by Jane Doe (teacher at Paris Secondary School, France).”